-- Upon returning from the Conference, submit CAR to the Business Office, (Attn: Carmen Luque) the following: - a.
-CAR Form with expenses completed and signed by attendees in appropriate areas. - b.
-REQUIRED: Itemized receipt from hotel (reimbursement will not be processed without hotel information).
-Required to reconcile with American Express Statement. - c.
-REQUIRED: Original receipts for parking, transportation, etc. (if requesting reimbursement). - d.
-Workshop/Conference Dissemination of Activities (if applicable).
+- Upon returning from the Conference, submit CAR to the Business Office as follows: - CAR Form with expenses completed and signed by attendees in appropriate areas. - REQUIRED: Itemized receipt from hotel (reimbursement will not be processed without hotel information).
+Required to reconcile with American Express Statement. - REQUIRED: Original receipts for parking, transportation, etc. (if requesting reimbursement). - Workshop/Conference Dissemination of Activities (if applicable).